 State legislation (GMA) created RTPOs.
 An RTPO covers both urban and rural areas and receives state funding in support of its planning efforts.
 Federal legislation created Metropolitan Planning Organizations (MPOs).
 An MPO covers an urbanized area and receives federal funding in support of its planning efforts.

-MPOs and RTPOs serve the same basic transportation planning functions – develop a long-range plan, coordinate within a region, and prepare a transportation improvement program.
+MPOs and RTPOs serve the same basic transportation planning functions – develop a long-range plan, coordinate transportation planning within a region, and prepare a transportation improvement program.
 The federal MPO and state RTPO requirements of these organizations are complementary.
-The lead agency for a RTPO is also the lead agency for the MPO within the region (except Lewis-Clark Valley MPO because it is a bi-state organization).

 What is the WSDOT’s role with RTPOs?

-WSDOT provides administrative and technical assistance, supports RTPO coordination activities, and actively participates in the regional transportation planning process.
+WSDOT provides administrative and technical assistance, supports RTPO coordination activities, provides a role as the fiduciary agent of the RTPO program, and actively participates in the regional transportation planning process.